Medically reviewed by Drugs.com. Last updated on Jan 12, 2022.

 Uses for Arakoda

 Tafenoquine is used to prevent malaria.
-It is also used to prevent malaria from coming back after treatment (relapse).
+It is also used to prevent malaria from coming back after treatment (relapse) in patients who are receiving chloroquine treatment for acute malaria.

 Tafenoquine belongs to a group of medicines, called antiprotozoals.
 It works by treating malaria, a red blood cell infection transmitted by the bite of a mosquito.
 It also prevents the development of the blood forms of the parasite, which are responsible for the relapse.